katahiromz/LineNumEdit/README.md

 ### `LNEM_SETLINEMARK` message

-Sets the color of the line label.
+Sets the color of the line number label.

 - `wParam`: The line number to set a mark.
 - `lParam`: The `COLORREF` value or `CLR_INVALID`.
 Use `RGB` macro to get the `COLORREF` value.